hmc-cs159-spring2015/site/project2.md

 have to be made once.
 Remember: if you find yourself copying and pasting code between classes, that's probably not a good sign!

+You can train your language model on any of the English corpora included in NLTK, on the English side of the Europarl corpus, and/or on any other monolingual text data that you collect.
+If you collect new data, however, you are required to make it available to the other teams.
+That way, everyone is working with the same resources.

 As your language model gets more complicated, and/or as you train with more data, you'll want a way to save your model and re-load it.
 At that point, the load and save functions will make